alto-wg/draft-alto-pv/basic.md

 The ANE domain associates property values with the Abstract Network Elements in a Property Map.
 Accordingly, the ANE domain always depends on a Property Map.

+It must be noted that the term `domain` here does not refer to a network domain.
+Rather, it is inherited from the "entity domain" defined in Sec 3.2 in
+{{I-D.ietf-alto-unified-props-new}} that represents the set of valid entities defined by an ALTO information resource (called the defining information resource).

 ### Entity Domain Type ## {#domain-type}

 ane